ncsa/Nightingale_real/docs/source/accessing_ng.rst

 The University of Illinois’ HIPAA Privacy and Security Directive requires that all members of a covered entity complete HIPAA training on an annual basis and perform endpoint disk encryption of portable devices (like laptops) used to access, process, or store HIPAA-regulated sensitive data.
 Your email request in Step 2 starts the process of getting added to NCSA's HIPAA Covered Entity required to access Nightingale.

 - **To get added to NCSA's HIPPA-Covered Entity**, follow the instructions in the response to the email you sent in Step 2.
-These instructions will include information on how to access the HIPAA training and submit your completion certificate and perform the disk encryption.
-(The instructions will connect you with NCSA personnel who will guide you through the encryption process.)
+These instructions will include information on accessing the HIPAA training, submitting your completion certificate, and performing disk encryption.
+(The instructions will connect you with NCSA personnel, who will guide you through the encryption process.)

 **Note:** You may request an exemption from the encryption requirement in cases such as if you plan to use an on-site work desktop.

 Logging Onto Nightingale
 ~~~~~~~~~~~~~~~~~~~~